krxclient/krx-docs/faq.md

 ## General Questions

 ### **Where can I download the KRX Client?**
-Download the official KRX Client *only* from our website: [krxclient.xyz](https://krxclient.xyz).
+Download the official KRX Client *only* from our website: [krxteam.com](https://krxteam.com).
 Always extract the downloaded `.zip` file into a **new, separate folder** before running.
 Do **not** place KRX files inside your standard DDNet folder or overwrite existing DDNet files.

 ### **Is KRX Client safe to use?**
-Yes, the official client downloaded from `krxclient.xyz` is safe.
+Yes, the official client downloaded from `krxteam.com` is safe.
 We use protection methods (like Themida) to prevent reverse-engineering, which unfortunately causes many antivirus programs (including Windows Defender) to show **false positive** warnings (detecting it as a virus, trojan, etc.).
 You may need to temporarily disable your antivirus or add an exception for the KRX folder/executable to install and run it. **Never download KRX from unofficial sources, as those may contain actual malware.**

 ### **Is KRX Client open source?**
 No, it’s a closed-source project.
 This helps protect its features and prevents the quick development of detection methods by servers.